 You place a metal ball in a uniform electric field (the field lines are shown below).
 Draw the new orientation of the electric field outside the ball and the field lines inside the ball.
-Hint: \vec{E} field lines outside the conductor are always perpendicular to the surface of the conductor.
+Hint: $\vec{E}$ field lines outside the conductor are always perpendicular to the surface of the conductor.

-Read and interrogate Section 18.5 in the textbook, and answer Review Question 18.5.
+Chapter 18 The Electric Field for online instruction A version of the ALG Chapter 18 f OALG 18.5.5 Read and interrogate Read and interrogate Section 18.5 in the textbook, and answer Review Question 18.5.